 - Impaired thinking and loss of memory

 - High blood pressure

+If more than one parathyroid gland has to be removed, then the procedure will involve general anesthesia and may take up to three hours.
 However, in most cases of hyperparathyroidism, only one gland has to be removed and a less invasive procedure called minimally-invasive radio-guided parathyroid (MIRP) surgery can be performed.
 MIRP surgery only involves a local anesthetic, requires a much smaller incision, and has a very high success rate.
 The operation usually takes less than 30 minutes and you may return home within one to two hours.
 You will be able to return to your normal daily activities after just one day.

 Complications of parathyroid surgery are more common in the traditional procedure than in the MIRP procedure, but both procedures are generally safe and successful.
 Less than 1 percent of patients undergoing surgery experience damage to the nerves controlling the vocal cords, which can affect speech.
 Patients requiring more extensive surgery could develop hypoparathyroidism, resulting in low calcium levels, which may require treatment with calcium or vitamin D.